Pennsylvania Probate | Inheritance Advances in Pennsylvania

 • Guardians for any children or pets

 It’s also a good idea to include a self-proving affidavit in your will, a sworn statement that affirms the will’s validity.
-Typically, Pennsylvania probate law requires that a witness appears at court or provides a sworn statement to attest to the validity of a will.
-A self-proving affidavit can expedite the Pennsylvania probate process, as your witnesses can skip appearing at court.
+Typically, Pennsylvania probate law requires that a witness appear in court or provide a sworn statement to attest to the validity of a will.
+A self-proving affidavit can expedite the Pennsylvania probate process, as your witnesses can skip appearing in court.

 Under Pennsylvania probate law, the state will typically decide your assets will go to your closest relatives.
 These laws are called intestate succession laws and typically cover assets that the descendant solely owned.
 Assets that don’t go through your will are also not impacted by intestate succession laws.